iotaledger/goshimmer/README.md

 ## Getting started

-You can find tutorials on how to [setup a GoShimmer node](https://github.com/iotaledger/goshimmer/wiki/Setting-up-a-GoShimmer-node), [writing a dApp](https://github.com/iotaledger/goshimmer/wiki/How-to-create-a-simple-dApp), [obtain tokens from the faucet](https://github.com/iotaledger/goshimmer/wiki/How-to-obtain-tokens-from-the-faucet) and more on our [wiki](https://github.com/iotaledger/goshimmer/wiki).
+You can find tutorials on how to [setup a GoShimmer node](https://github.com/iotaledger/goshimmer/wiki/Setting-up-a-GoShimmer-node), [writing a dApp](https://github.com/iotaledger/goshimmer/wiki/How-to-create-a-simple-dApp), [obtaining tokens from the faucet](https://github.com/iotaledger/goshimmer/wiki/How-to-obtain-tokens-from-the-faucet) and more on our [wiki](https://github.com/iotaledger/goshimmer/wiki).

 ## Supporting the project